omgmvi/genephene2/README.md

     - [ ] Try Dictionary learning
     - [ ] Try Scatter Search and GA based logistic regression
 - [ ] Describe the reason for low performance in the current models
+- [ ] Implement a K-NN kind of model to guess the origin of bad classification - causal?
+- [ ] Implement a 0-1 genome for process genomes
 - [x] Check if Doc2Vec is failing due to coding mistakes
 - [ ] Add more machine learning models
 - [ ] Find an OOP solution to reduce coding and flexibilize user input of functions
 - [ ] Move the prototype to python as separated scripts
 - [ ] Use a CMake kind of script to unroll the databases - as it is now sounds super complicated and easy to forget
+- [ ] Fix, for good, the Genome ID being hard-coded and searched with REGEXP

 **QUICK LINKS**
 - A description of how data has been and need to be input